priyanu17/data_structures/arrays.md

 array02.java : Rotate an array clockwise using the Reversal Algorithm for array rotation

 array03.java : Rotate an array clockwise by  one position

+array04.java : Find GCD of an array of numbers

+array05.java : Find LCM of an array of numbers